A message from Marla Phillips, Director, Xavier Health

-Learn from the authors!
-One-day workshops are open for registration now:
+One-day workshops taught by the GSP authors are open for registration now:

 The Good Supply Practice Initiative is one example of the ways in which you can join regulators and your industry colleagues to make a difference across the industry.
 Plan on joining us each year at the FDA/Xavier PharmaLink and FDA/Xavier MedCon conferences to engage in current and future initiatives to develop solutions for the challenges you are facing.